PelionIoT/mbed-cloud-sdk-java/DEVELOPMENT.md

 The build uses checkstyle to ensure that the source code has a consistent format.
 You can automatically apply formatting to the code by running ``./gradlew spotlessApply`` in the project root at any time.

 ## Javadoc
-It is possible to customise the javadoc output by specifying file paths of header, footer, style cheat, etc. in gradle.properties. e.g. on Windows:
+It is possible to customise the javadoc output by specifying file paths of header, footer, style sheet, etc. in gradle.properties. e.g. on Windows:

 ```shell